PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 Stock v41 <br/>
 Stock v43 <br/>
 Stock v44 <br/>
+Stock v45 <br/>
-Marlin 8x <br/>
+Marlin 8x (v1.2.2 and v1.3.3)<br/>
-Marlin 16x <br/>
+Marlin 16x (v1.2.2 and v1.3.3)<br/>

 ### Tested Operating Systems
 Linux (mostly Octopi) <br/>
 Windows 10 (batch file and command-line executable included) <br/>
-The scripts should also work on Mac, but no one has reported back after installing all of the correct packages. <br/>
+The scripts should also work on Mac (using the same pyserial code that's confirmed in Technoswiss's scripts), but no one has reported back after installing all of the correct packages. <br/>

 ## Prerequisites

 1) This script is intended to be used only **AFTER** you've gone through other calibration steps (namely Dennis's improved bed hold-down clips and having a more consistent bed surface).
 Do not run it unless you've made it that far in the [Calibration Roadmap](https://bit.ly/mpmdfaq) I've put together. **If you're having trouble accessing this document, your adblocker may be blocking link shorteners.**

 2) You will need to be able to control your printer via USB.
 I use my Octopi (but not Octoprint) to run the script via terminal/command line (not to be confused with your print server terminal). <br/>
-E.G., I don't have a monitor plugged into my Octopi, so I do all of this using [Putty](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md).
+E.G., I don't have a monitor plugged into my [Octopi](https://octoprint.org/download/), so I do all of this using [Putty](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md).
 I'm able to enter "octopi" instead of the IP address to connect, but YMMV.

-3) Unless you're using the Windows executable, Python3 is required, with additional updates/packages. <br/>
+3) Unless you're using the Windows executable, Python3 is required, with additional updates/packages. <br/><br/>
 **Octopi Installation:** (some unnecessary commands included to help noobs) <br/>
 sudo apt-get install python3-serial <br/>
 sudo apt-get install python3-scipy <br/>